solidfire/solidfire-docker-driver/README.md

 ### Open iSCSI
-This driver uses iSCSI SolidFire storage devices, and makes iSCSI connections for your automatically.
-In order to do that however you must have the Open ISCSI packages installed on each Docker node.
+This driver uses iSCSI SolidFire storage devices, and makes iSCSI connections for you automatically.
+In order to do that however you must have the Open iSCSI packages installed on each Docker node.

 - Open-iSCSI
   * Ubuntu<br>